masnevanp/c64_emu/README.md

 A hobby project I work on randomly, and just for fun.
 Not very usable yet, and it might stay that way... but that's OK. :)

-Why do this?
-Well, the C64 (AKA as 'Tasavallan Tietokone' and 'Kuuslankku') was my first ever computer.

-Not really in a distributable format (e.g. no build scripts or makefiles).
+Source code is not really in a distributable format (e.g. no build scripts or makefiles).
 For development I have been using Code::Blocks on Windows
 (project files included in the repo, mostly for my own convenience...).

 Tape/disk/cartridge support is not yet implemented, but there is a hack that allows programs to be loaded directly to RAM: